 We are all aging, and many of us face other difficulties with our day-to-day living.
 At some point in our lives, we need help to sustain daily living as well as help accessing basic needs,such as food, medical care, and human connections.
 This agency was established to help those that cannot afford to pay for services, lack family/friend support, and find themselves alone.

 We are a volunteer management and training organization engaged in providing free non-medical caregiving services to dependent older seniors age 62 and over and adults living with mild disabilities.
 We recruit, screen, train, manage, and match volunteers with dependent seniors in need of care and support.
 Our volunteers are thoroughly screened and we maintain a robust compliance program.

-Caregiving services provided by companies range from $21.00 to $28.00 per hour with a 3 to 4-hour minimum.
-Thanks to individual donors and grants, our services are always free.
+Thanks to our individual donors and grants, our services are always free.